Level 5 Diploma in Computing with Cyber Security

 Knowledge & Understanding:

-• Apply principles of cybersecurity in various scenarios.
+• Apply business computing principles in real-world scenarios.

 Cognitive & Intellectual Skills:

-• Analyze and solve complex cybersecurity and IT problems.
+• Analyze and solve complex problems related to business computing.

 Practical & Professional Skills: